cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Shallue-van de Woestijne Method {#swpairing}

-Shallue and van de Woestijne {{SW06}} describe an encoding that applies to essentially any elliptic curve.
-Fouque and Tibouchi {{FT12}} give a concrete set of parameters for this encoding geared toward Barreto-Naehrig pairing-friendly curves
+Shallue and van de Woestijne {{SW06}} describe a mapping that applies to essentially any elliptic curve.
+Fouque and Tibouchi {{FT12}} give a concrete set of parameters for this mapping geared toward Barreto-Naehrig pairing-friendly curves
 {{BN05}}, i.e., curves y^2 = x^3 + B over fields of characteristic q=1 (mod 3).
 Wahby and Boneh {{WB19}} suggest a small generalization of the Fouque-Tibouchi parameters that results in a uniform method for handling exceptional cases.

-This encoding method covers curves not handled by other methods, e.g., SECP256K1 {{SEC2}}.
+This mapping method covers curves not handled by other methods, e.g., SECP256K1 {{SEC2}}.
 It also covers pairing-friendly curves in the BN {{BN05}}, KSS {{KSS08}}, and BLS {{BLS03}} families.
-(Note that the encoding described in {{simple-swu-pairing-friendly}} is faster, when it applies.)
+(Note that the mapping described in {{simple-swu-pairing-friendly}} is faster, when it applies.)

 Preconditions: An elliptic curve y^2 = g(x) = x^3 + B over F such that q=1 (mod 3) and B != 0.